Privacy Policy: Overview

 Information collected

-If you visit this website and any online facilities managed by the Scheme to read or download information, the Scheme automatically records the following information in their log files -
+If you visit this website and any online facilities managed by ACT Official Visitors to read or download information, ACT Official Visitors automatically records the following information in their log files -

 • Your Internet Protocol (IP) address.
 The IP Address is a unique numerical identifier used by computers and other devices to identify and communicate with each other over a network.
-The Scheme uses the IP Address to direct requested web pages to you where this is required
+ACT Official Visitors uses the IP Address to direct requested web pages to you where this is required

 • Top level domain name (eg: .com, .net, .gov, .au etc)